TheBrightSparkDev/MakeWebWork/README.md

 Then I created a quick and dirty python script and set it to print out the values I wanted. then > the output to another file called newcolors took a few attempts and then I sorted it.
 The script takes less than a second to run creating a 5k line css file.
 Next challenge is to create a quick and dirty python file to slap those into a database so I can add the indiviual colors in style tags in the designer allowing me to very efficiently serve user created HTML later but I can imagine that will show up in a later challenge

+# Form handler for my contact options page

+The page that accepts the input is a single form split into multiple chunks each chunk can have 10 questions each there is one part that always displays which is I am a human. so the answers to that need to map to the customer table a request number needs to be the link between the customer table and the rest of the questions

+So how do I create a form that has 40 plus fields where only sometimes fields are used and the validation needs to only trigger if the option was chosen origionally.
+So the sturcture coming from the front end is a mystery..

+I also would love to have the fields be saved during the editing process they can be very big answers like whats your idea?
+I try explaining this website as an idea in less than 2000 characters...
+No chance but we all know what its like you've just written a whole bunch of text and bam you hit a wall cant think of the next bit leave the page come back and all your hard work is gone.
+So the system needs to as soon as an account is created create an account create a request number put any answers in the table with an incomplete tag so that when I am looking through requests I don't see the incomplete ones.

+One way to solve this would be have the individual blocks of questions be saved individually without a page refresh.
+Also need the system if refreshed to not reset to the way it was before.
+So if the user is logged in it needs to know what options were already selected...
+Sounds like my JS file needs to be able to access the table? or I have a hidden field at the top of the page which is created by the backend which contains an attribute called previouschosenoptions that gets passed through the submit function straight away...
+Which would display the correct blocks..
+If user already logged in then it could use that to autofill the inputs

+But say user refreshes and changes their options there will be data in the hidden sections..
+Soo I need to segment them into seperate saves so you save and next one pops open..
+Maybe some animations could be used here to make the save process more exciting to the user..
+This allows me to handle each part seperately and it all gets sent to the same table apart from the customer one at the start.

+This seems doable now but likely very complex.
+The things I will do to make my UX fit my minds eye...

+Data solution

+table one customer
+unique ID primary key
+name
+lastname
+etc.

+table two request table
+Unique ID (foreign key customer table)
+Request ID primary key

+table three quesitons table
+Question ID primary key
+request ID foreign key request table question 1 question question 1 answer question 2 question question 2 answer etc

+This allows one customer to have multiple requests and each request to have multiple questions

+Javascript needs to get the submit use the label values as the questions then match them with the answers using the for on the labels to match to the answers

+Will need to take the label value at the begginning of the page load and then make the links remembering the ids and saving the actual input elements rather than what their IDs were.
+Why?
+So that a user cant change the format of the questions and change the labels and submit bad data for nefarious reasons or because they want to..
+The javascript also needs to do a check to make sure all data is legitmate data aswell avoiding SQL injections With a custom error message stating I know how to handle SQL injections to the front end just to rub it in...

+This allows me to only validate fields that are not hidden and only submit data of the particular block aswell.

+So this will handle every seperate contact option the same way.
+Will need to have a unique form referance to group all the answers.

+Also allows flexibilty in the future so I can add groups and change questions whenever I like without any additional changes to the form handler.

+and have a foreign key to a customer table allowing a multiple to one relationship
 # Technology used<a name="technology_used"></a>
 ## Wireframes<a name="wireframes"></a>
 - adobe XD